JKirchartz/jkirchartz.github.com/_posts/2014-09-17-apocalypse-survival-is-easy.md

 [![Apocalypse Survival](http://i.imgur.com/lkl8JL6.png)][1]

 This single-page app fetches a JSON feed from wikipedia's [List of dates predicted for apocalyptic events][2] and parses out years, comparing them with the input year and tallying the number of failed predictions since then.
-It stores this data locally on initial load, and loads it from the local
+It stores this data locally on initial load, and loads it from the local on subsequent loads.

-So, find out [how many apocalypses you've survived, today!][1] or [view the source on github][3]
+##find out [how many apocalypses you've survived, today!][1] or [view the source on github][3]

 [1]: /demos/How_Many_Apocalypses_Have_I_Survived.html
 [2]: https://en.wikipedia.org/wiki/List_of_dates_predicted_for_apocalyptic_events